Scarborough Fair (ballad): Commercial recordings

+1950s

-The earliest commercial recording of the ballad was made by actor/singers Gordon Heath and Lee Payant, Americans who ran a café and nightclub, L'Abbaye, on the Rive Gauche in Paris.
+The earliest commercial recording of the ballad was made by actors and singers Gordon Heath and Lee Payant, Americans who ran a café and nightclub, L'Abbaye, on the Rive Gauche in Paris.
 The recording appeared on the 1955 Elektra album Encores from the Abbaye.
 The song was also included on the 1956 album The English and Scottish Popular Ballads vol IV by A. L. Lloyd and Ewan MacColl, using Kidson's melody.

-The version using the melody later used by Simon & Garfunkel in "Scarborough Fair/Canticle" was first sung by Mark Anderson (1874–1953), a retired lead miner from Middleton-in-Teesdale, County Durham, England to Ewan MacColl in 1947.
-MacColl recorded the lyrics and melody in a book of Teesdale folk songs, and later included it on his and Peggy Seeger's The Singing Island (1960).
-An audio recording of Anderson's version was never made, although Alan Lomax recorded Anderson singing other songs in 1951.

 The first recorded version using the best-known melody was performed by Audrey Coppard on the 1956 album English Folk Songs.
 A decade after collecting the song, MacColl released his own version, accompanied by Peggy Seeger on guitar, on the 1957 LP Matching Songs of the British Isles and America and an a capella rendition another decade later on The Long Harvest (1967).

+1960s

+The version using the melody later used by Simon & Garfunkel in "Scarborough Fair/Canticle" was sung to Ewan MacColl in 1947 by Mark Anderson (1874–1953), a retired lead miner from Middleton-in-Teesdale, County Durham, England.
+No audio recording of Anderson's version was ever made, although Alan Lomax recorded Anderson singing other songs in 1951.
+MacColl printed the lyrics and melody in a book of Teesdale folk songs, and later included it on his and Peggy Seeger's The Singing Island in 1960.

+Milt Okun and Ellen Stekert recorded the song as "The Cambric Shirt" on their 1957 album Traditional American Love Songs.
+David Dicaire, in his 2011 book The Folk Music Revival.
+Biographies Of Fifty Performers And Other Influential People, called Stekert and Okun's version a "folk classic".

 In 1965, Martin Carthy sang "Scarborough Fair" on his eponymous debut album after having picked up the tune from the songbook by MacColl and Seeger.

-Marianne Faithfull recorded the song for her album North Country Maid, released in April 1966.
+Marianne Faithfull recorded the song for her second American studio album Go Away From My World, released in December 1965.